EnderMagician/ML-Final/README.md

 ├── src/
 │   ├── __init__.py      # Makes this folder importable
 │   └── plotting.py      # Helper functions for plotting light curves
+│   └── preprocess.py    # Helper functions for, guess what?
+Preprocessing
 │
 ├── environment.yml      # The exact recipe for the Python environment └── README.md            # This file